jritt1337/jritt1337/README.md

 ## Microsoft Azure
 - [Deploying and Managing Active Directory in Microsoft Azure](https://github.com/jritt1337/Azure-AD) (under cleanup)

+### macOS
+- Automated software deployment for macOS workstations using Homebrew and shell scripting.
+(Coming soon!)

 <!--
 **jritt1337/jritt1337** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.